MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/troubleshooting-query-performance-using-query-store.md

 ---
-title: "How to use SQL Server Query Store to troubleshoot query performance in Dynamics NAV"
+title: Use SQL Server Query Store to troubleshoot query performance
-description: "This article describes how to resolve this issue: Using Query Store to Monitor Query Performance in Dynamics NAV."
 author: KennieNP
 description: Learn how to use SQL Server Query Store to troubleshoot query performance in Dynamics NAV. ms.custom: na